 Elsie was a woman of great vision, but even she probably couldn't have foreseen then what her fledgling park district would become.

-Today, THPRD is the largest special park district in Oregon, spanning about 50 square miles and serving more than 230,000 residents in the greater Beaverton area.
+Today, THPRD is the largest special park district in Oregon, spanning about 50 square miles and serving about 240,000 residents in the greater Beaverton area.
 The district provides year-round recreational opportunities for people of all ages and abilities.
 Offerings include thousands of widely diverse classes, 90 park sites with active recreational amenities, 60 miles of trails, eight swim centers, six recreation centers, and 1,400 acres of natural areas.

 "Visitors to the THPRD often remark on the excellence of the facilities and the evidence of superior maintenance," Elsie wrote in 1996.
 "They are impressed by the friendliness of the employees and the high quality of instruction in the various activities..."

 It's still true.
 In fact, thanks to the support of district patrons, THPRD is one of the nation's outstanding park and recreation districts.
 And district employees are dedicated to maintaining that high standard.
 It's their way of honoring the legacy of Elsie Stuhr.

 Origins of the name "Tualatin Hills"

 The area that is now Beaverton was originally home to a Native American tribe known as the Atfalati, which settlers mispronounced as "Tualaty."
 That name subsequently morphed into "Tualatin."

 The Tualatin name eventually was applied to many points of local geography.
 What is now Tigard became known as the Tualatin area.
 Settlements of Forest Grove and Hillsboro were known as West Tualatin and East Tualatin, respectively.
 Meanwhile, the Tualatin Mountains surrounding the Beaverton area – what we now call the Portland West Hills – became known in some quarters as the Tualatin Hills.